vitaliturkin/vitaliturkin/README.md

 🚀 I enjoy solving challenging tasks and learning new technologies.

-🌱 I’m studying BSc (Hons) Web Design & Development at Edinburgh Napier University.
+🌱 I have a  BSc (Hons) Web Design & Development from Edinburgh Napier University.

 💡 Passionate about UX/UI and AI technologies.